 Most buildings on the campus of the University of Twente are connected to the regional heat network of Twence.
 Through this heat network these buildings are heated in a sustainable manner with residual heat from waste processing.

-The cold circulation system is a large basin measuring 10 meters deep and 36 meters wide that holds 10 million litres of cold water, which is used during the day to cool the connected buildings and research equipment.
+The Cool Circle is a large basin measuring 10 meters deep and 36 meters wide that holds 10 million litres of cold water, which is used during the day to cool the connected buildings and research equipment.
 The chillers mainly cool the water at night, because the water temperature is naturally colder then, which saves a lot of energy.